Connected Multiomics Walkthrough

 After the 5-base methylation QC task is completed, double-click on the task node to open the QC report in a data viewer.
 The QC report consists of plots and tables organized in 2 sheets.
 Click sheet name at the bottom of the data viewer to navigate from one sheet to another.

 • Sheet Metrics shows sample-level QC metrics plot.
 Each sample is a data point, they are randomly spread out on x-axis.
 The QC metric is represented by y-axis.
-Each plot is overlay with a violin plot to show distribution of the QC metrics.
+Each plot has a violin plot overlaid to show distribution of the QC metrics.

 • Percent methylation in samples: Percentages of CpG methylation in samples.